This post may contain affiliate links. Please read my full disclosure

 There’s plenty of work beyond those entry-level jobs.

-Like bloggers who do a lot of interviews, videos, and podcasts and post them on their blog.
-They need their stuff transcribed for their readers who only like to read.
+Like bloggers who do a lot of video interviews and podcasts and post them on their blog.
+They need these things transcribed for their readers who prefer to read.

 Here’s an example:

-Now, I can’t be certain, but these guys more than likely hired their transcribers through freelance platforms.
-And the freelance platforms showcased their awesome talents.
+Now, I can’t be certain, but they more than likely hired their transcribers through freelance platforms.
+And the freelance platforms showcased the transcriptionist’s awesome talents.

 Take a look at this screenshot from Freelancer.com.
 You can make pretty good money once you ‘get out there’.